Be sure and check out our GIVEAWAY while you're here.

 It's quite likely that it will take a few generations to redo what has been undone.
 But, that doesn't mean I am not going to try.
 And it also doesn't mean I am going to pretend that something that isn't inherently beautiful, is.

 It's beautiful that I carried my baby for nine months.
 It's beautiful that she grew inside me and was born surrounded by love and sunshine.
-It's beautiful that I am accepting the changes that gave me and will give me.
+It's beautiful that I am accepting the changes that her presence has given me and will give me.
 It's beautiful that my baby loves and adores my despite my imperfections.

 But, the stretch marks themselves are not beautiful.

 Do you have stretch marks?
-How do you think about them?
+How do you feel about them?
 Share your thoughts with me.

-This post featured on: Or so She says, Show&Tell, StrutYourStuff, RuralJournal, FunkyJunk, SnackTimeSaturday, RaisingMemories, SundayShowcase, BetterMom, BusyMonday, MixItUp, SweetSharing, AntiProcrastination, ShowMeWhatYouGot, TastyTuesdays, TinyTip, OneProjectAtATime, HearthandSoul
+This post shared on: Or so She says, Show&Tell, StrutYourStuff, RuralJournal, FunkyJunk, SnackTimeSaturday, RaisingMemories, SundayShowcase, BetterMom, BusyMonday, MixItUp, SweetSharing, AntiProcrastination, ShowMeWhatYouGot, TastyTuesdays, TinyTip, OneProjectAtATime, HearthandSoul